Creating a Quiz using the New Interface

 -

-- Upload a File: upload a formated questions file - see Creating Questions with the Quiz Converter Tool
+- Upload a File: upload a formatted questions file - see Creating Questions with the Quiz Converter Tool

 - Browse Question Library: This allows you to select questions from the question library